La Center Middle School Handbook2019-2020

 Students who do not behave in study hall or do not work will not be allowed to attend future study halls.
 Students who leave early must contact their parents prior to leaving.

 There will be no study hall on early dismissal days or the day prior to a holiday.
 All students must come prepared with materials to work on.

 Reasons to attend:

-- If a student is working in a different teacher’s classroom, a signed slip must be given to the study hall supervisor first.
+3. If a student is working in a different teacher’s classroom, a signed slip must be given to the study hall supervisor when signing in.

 TEXTBOOKS AND LIBRARY BOOKS

 Classroom textbooks and library books are the sole responsibility of the student.
 Students will be charged the replacement cost plus 25% for books or other materials that are lost or damaged.
 Students may be excluded from special activities if overdue library books are not returned or paid for.

 SKATEBOARDING OR RIDING A